 Once both these checks have been completed and LALDR is satisfied your family is a good fit for our dogs, you will be notified if you have been approved as an applicant for one of our dogs.

-PLEASE NOTE: We often have more than one applicant for each dog so we will review the applications for each dog and choose the a home that matches the needs of the dog as closely as we can.
-This is NOT always the BEST home as we want the to match the dog up with what he needs.
+PLEASE NOTE: We often have more than one applicant for each dog so we will review the applications for each dog and choose the home that matches the needs of the dog as closely as we can.
+This is NOT always the best home as we want to match the dog up with what he needs.
 WHY do we do this?
 Because we want our dogs AND our families to have the very best chance of success.

 Volunteers do not have the authority to promise anyone a dog.
 Only the directors processing adoptions are able to finalize an adoption.